sakamototomato/react-text-mediasia/README.md

 As mentionned earlier in this document, the backend is already provided with its [own repo](https://git.mediasia-group.com/mediasia-interactive/asteroids-backend).
 The usage of the backend is descibred within the repository and a complete Postman collection is also provided to help you navigate the api clearly.

 ### Icons

 All icons can be exported from Figma as SVG files.
 As we all love best practices, we expect you to build a webfont using these icons, and use the webfont in your CSS integration to position the icons on the pages.

+### Fonts

+Both `lato` and `poppins` fonts used in the design are provided in the `assets` folder in this repository

+### Other recommendation

+As a frontend developer you will provide a frontend which follows all best practices and you will ensure your code contains:

+- Favicon for several type of devices
+- Manifest
+- Well structured metatags (ex. for SEO and / or Sharing on social media)
+- Compressed assets (using tinypng or similar)
+- A README documentation which explains your structure and how to run your code / build your code for production

 ## Resources